Frequently Asked Questions

 When you attend Red Raider Orientation, you will meet with a TSI Advisor.
 During check-in at your RRO session, you will receive information with an appointment to meet your TSI advisor.
 You MUST attend this TSI advising session in addition to your academic advising session in order to register for classes.

-Meningitis Vaccine Requirement (TR) - Student Health
+Immunization Requirement (TR) - Student Health

 Action to take: